-So am I saying that our youth are physically and behaviorally constricting themselves and that is what is causing them to be so depressed?
-Yes.
-And what is causing them to behave this way?
-The answer to that is also complex, but let me suggest one very important factor that you likely will find in your own pocket--the smartphone.
-The data is now compelling: The more time teens spend on screens, the lower their psychological well-being becomes.
-It is interesting to note that adolescent self-esteem, life satisfaction and happiness plummeted after 2012, the year that smartphone ownership reached the 50 percent mark in the United States.
-Increased screentime is associated with adolescent depression, anxiety, insufficient sleep, inactivity, drinking sugary beverages, and poorer connectivity in brain regions governing language and cognitive control.
+What has caused this epidemic of depression?
+The causes are obviously many and complex.
+It is beyond the scope of this article to consider them all.
+However, you will likely find in your own pocket one of the most important factors—the smartphone.
+The data is now compelling: The more time teens spend on screens, the lower their sense of psychological well-being becomes.
+It is interesting to note that adolescent self-esteem, life satisfaction, and happiness plummeted after 2012, the year that smartphone ownership reached the 50 percent mark in the United States.
+Increased screen time is associated with adolescent depression, anxiety, insufficient sleep, inactivity, sugary beverage consumption, and poorer connectivity in brain regions governing language and cognitive control.
 Further, there are reports linking heavy use of social networking to feelings of isolation.

 Why the smartphone has had such a devastating impact on our youth is a complex question in its own right.
 But allow me to suggest one extremely subversive effect of the smartphone: it has caused our youth to shrink.
 They have shrunk in terms of their physical posture (stooping over their phones, heads bent forward and down), in terms of their interest in going outside to experience the world (many youths prefer to shut out the world completely, staying in their rooms with blinds drawn), and in terms of their real-world, face-to-face human interactions.
 No, I don’t mean FaceTime, I mean actually looking into the eyes of a friend and having a good laugh with them.
 A bored youth in an earlier generation might have gone outside to throw a ball around or wander in the forest with friends or maybe even get a job.
 In contrast, so many youths today find themselves trapped in a reverse day-night cycle, with shrinking understanding of how the world works or what skills they might need to independently navigate their way through it.